piersfinlayson/rs1541fs/README.md

 ```

 Then reattach your USB device (XUM1541) and try ```cbmctrl detect" again.
 Until this works you're unlikely to be get rs1541fs working.

+### WSL

+You can use WSL (WSL2 to be precise) run rs1541fs.
+You must use usbipd in order to connect your XUM1541 USB device to the WSL kernel.
+I've found that this stops working after a while, and the wsl instance must be shutdown and restarted in order to get it working again.